Filter data in Numbers on Mac

 When you add rows to a filtered table, the cells are populated to meet the existing filtering rules.

-Turn off filters or delete a filter
+Turn off filters or delete a rule

 You can turn off all filters for a table without deleting them.
 You can turn them back on later if necessary.
 If you don’t need a filter, you can delete it.